leo-leong/aa-tokenstats/README.md

+# Exploring TOKEN_STATISTICS

-# C# sample code that illustrates how to query and print out  current user's token.
+C# sample code that illustrates how to query and print out the current user's token information.